-As in previous years, in common with most schools and education providers, we employ a much higher number of women than men (90% of Trust employees are female, 10% are male), This is a slight increase in the female workforce since the last report (89% to 90%).
+As in previous years, in common with most schools and education providers, we employ a much higher number of women than men (90% of Trust employees are female, 10% are male).
+There has been no change to this mix compared to last year (2023).